wizardjedi/smpp-test-tools/defcode_recognizer/README.md

-# Defcode recognizer with rosvyaz import tool
+# Defcode recognizer with RosSvyaz import tool

 This tool is implemented to recognize mobile numbers with defcode base (in CSV-file).